DBBUILD

 Loading BCP Files

-If you specify a directory as argument to -bcp, DBBUILD reads BCP files from the current directory.
-That is, DBBUILD does not read the BCP files from the subsystem directories, but assumes that all files are in the same place.
-This is advantageous when you want to rebuild a database from scripts, for instance because you want to change the collation (sort order), or the database is corrupted.
-You can bulk out all data into one place, and do not need to sort the files per subsystem.
+If you specify a directory as argument to ‑bcp, DBBUILD reads BCP files from the that directory.
+If you specify ‑bcp without an argument, DBBUILD reads all BCP files from the current directory.
+In neither case subdirectories are considered.
+That is, all BCP files should be in one place.
+This is advantageous when you want to rebuild and reload a database from scripts entirely, for instance because you want to change the collation or you need to migrate from a corrupted database.
+You can bulk out all data into one place with DOBCP and do not need to sort the files per subsystem.

-The files should be named table.BCP, that is the same name as the table, and with the file extension .BCP.
-DBBUILD attempts to load non-empty files named *.BCP that fits with the tables in the current subsystem.
+The files should be named table.bcp.
+DBBUILD attempts to load non-empty files named *.bcp that fits with the tables in the current subsystem.
 Empty BCP-files are merely noted in the build log.

 DBBUILD determines the format of the BCP files in this way:

-3. If neither applies, DBBUILD assumes native format.
+3. If neither applies, DBBUILD assumes native format, that is, the ‑n option to BCP.

-Note that DBBUILD is not able to detect if the BCP file was generated with the -unicode option with DOBCP, but you must always use format files in this case.
+Note that DBBUILD is not able to detect whether a BCP file was generated with the ‑unicode option with DOBCP, but you must always use format files in this case.

 DBBUILD runs BCP with a batch size of 1000, and uses the -E switch if required to maintain IDENTITY values.

-DBBUILD runs BCP with the option -h "CHECK_CONSTRAINTS", meaning that all constraints for the table are checked when the data is loaded.
+DBBUILD runs BCP with the option ‑h "CHECK_CONSTRAINTS", meaning that all constraints for the table are checked when the data is loaded.
 Typically foreign keys will not be present when BCP runs, as DBBUILD loads them later.
-On the other hand, CHECK constraints are present if they appear in the .TBL file (which is the normal thing).
-If DBBUILD would load the files without the constraint checks, SQL Server would mark the constraints as "not trusted", and the optimizer would not ignore the constraints when building query plans, which in some cases can lead to less effecient plans.
+On the other hand, CHECK constraints are present if they appear in the .tbl file (which is the normal thing).
+If DBBUILD would load the files without constraint checks, SQL Server would mark the constraints as "not trusted", and the optimiser would not ignore the constraints when building query plans, which in some cases can lead to less efficient plans.

 Output from DBBUILD